Tuesday, December 7, 2010

 Standing on the start line, I browsed around the competitors that were up front; seeing runners that I have only read about made me realize how awesome ultra running is, that I was able to compete with the top guys in the sport, in my first ultra ever.
 It was a very surreal experience there.

-The start was semi-casual on a paved run until we turned left up the Rodeo Valley Trail.
+The start was semi-casual on a paved road until we turned left up the Rodeo Valley Trail.
 There seemed to be about 30 guys in that front pack and I was just sitting around 10th place getting a feel for what kind of pace we would be starting at.
-I did not stop at the first aid station at mile 5.8 because no one else did.
+I didn't stop at the first aid station at mile 5.8 because no one else did.
 I figured they would not.
 I had enough water to get me to the next one anyways.

 Going up the Miwok Trail, I glanced back and saw the line of bobbing headlamps that followed behind me.
 It was just one of the beautiful images I was able to see throughout the day.
 Prancing down the hill before the horse stables and into the Tennessee Valley aid station at mile 8.9 I was still in that front pack.
 My time there was 1:05:33, that is 7:22 per mile.
 My crew, my family, was there and my brother handed me a full bottle as I tossed him my empty one.
 After that, the group of 30+ guys seemed to thin a little.